boostercloud/booster/docs/documentation/05-entities.md

 - The event
 - A possible previous state (note the `?` meaning that there could be no previous state. i.e. when the app is just starting)

 And it **always** must return a new entity.
-This function **must be pure**, which means that it cannot perform any side effects.
-Only create a new object based on some conditions on the input data, and then return it.
+This function **must be pure**, which means that it cannot perform any side effects, only create a new object based on some conditions on the input data, and then return it.

 ## Reading Entity "state"